 When you check-in there will be three stations:

 - Check-in & Payment: turn in cell phones, make final payments, let us know how you will be getting home at the end of the week (we need to know there’s a plan for this!)

-- Nurse & Medications: the nurse wants to meet ALL the campers so s/he can put a name to a face and make sure the camper knows who s/he is in case they need anything.
-Please have your medications ready to turn in.
+- Nurse & Medications: Please have your medications ready to turn in.
 If you have not yet turned in your insurance card copy, please give it to the nurse.

 - T-Shirt & Cabin assignment: Pick up your camp t-shirt and get your cabin assignment.

 When do campers depart?
-There is a closing service at 10:30 AM in Hutch Hall for all campers and parents.
+There is a closing service at 10:30 AM in Ritchie Dining Hall for all campers and parents.
 We will have a slide show for the week, campers to talk about their experience, singing, and an official blessing and dismissal.

 Parents can pick campers up no earlier than 11:00 AM on the last day of the camp session at Ritchie and no later than 11:30 AM.
 Camper’s belongings will be waiting for easy-pick-up on the ball field in front of Ritchie.
 Please make sure you get ALL of your campers belongings as the Diocese does not have room for transportation or storage of lost and found items.